 Extending for 1,000 square kilometers across the majestic hills of southeast Rwanda, Nyungwe National Park is the largest block of montane forest in East or Central Africa, and one of the most ancient, dating back to before the last Ice Age.

-A uniquely rich centre of floral diversity, the forest has more than 200 different types of tree, and a myriad of flowering plants including the other-worldly giant lobelia and a host of colorful orchids.
+The most important ornithological site in Rwanda, Nyungwe harbors’ almost 300 bird species of which two dozen are restricted to a handful of montane forests on the Albertine Rift.
+The avian highlight of Nyungwe National Park is the great blue turacos – an outlandish blue, red and green bird which streams from tree to tree like a procession of streamlined psychedelic turkeys.
 An extensive network of well-maintained walking trails leads through the forest to various waterfalls and viewing points.
 A comfortably rustic rest house and perfectly situated campsite lie alongside the main road, and the reserve can readily be visited as a day trip from the towns of Butare and Cyangungu.
 Nyungwe does, however, deserve more time: anybody who wants to track chimps and see several varieties of smaller primate will need two days there – and dedicated birdwatchers might never want to leave!

 Things to Do in Nyungwe National Park

 A biodiversity spectacle; this is the best way to describe 1,015sq kilometers of land filled with over 85 mammal, 310 bird, 1,050 plant, 120 butterfly and 38 reptile species.
 Nyungwe Forest National Park is the place where this entire fauna and flora thrives and blooms.
 It takes a drive on roads winding through tea estates and a roadside parade of Rwenzori Colobus monkeys to get to the Southwestern end of Rwanda where the park is located.